trunk-os/charon-packages/docs/Packaging Specification.md

 Prompts quiz the user before installation; they can also be automatically answered once and reused (for reinstalls or upgrades) for future deployments of the same package.

-Prompts are **not required** but type management and schema are very strictly enforced.
+Prompts are **not required** but type management and schema are very strictly enforced when used.

 Prompts contain an array of objects that have the following keys: